On unitarizability and Arthur packets: Case of reducibility

-Note that if we change admissible orders as above in the setting of Theorem \ref{theorem >1} for the case $m=n\geq 0$, we get there the same results.
+Note that if we change admissible orders as above in the setting of Theorem \ref{theorem >1} for the case $m=n\geq 0$, the results there remain unchanged.
 The same holds for settings of Theorem \ref{thm-1/2}. \end{remark}

-\section{Case of reducibility $\frac12$}
+\section{Case of reducibility \texorpdfstring{$\frac12$}{}}